 Gluten Free Pear Corn Muffins

 I saw another great dessert on Martha Stewart’s Show last week, Corn Muffins with Pear and Candied Ginger.
-Of course I had to create a gluten free muffin recipe version.
+Of course, I had to create a gluten free muffin recipe version.
+It does not call for superfine rice flour.
 The original recipe called for candied ginger which did not sound appealing to me, but I will never know, as I did not have any on hand.
 The recipe below calls for many ingredients, but is fairly simple to make.
-This is the best gluten free muffin recipe I have ever made or ever tasted – straight out of the often and when cooled.
+This is the best gluten free muffin recipe I have ever made or ever tasted – straight out of the oven and when cooled.

 Gluten Free Pear Corn Muffins